thoughtbot/maintaining-open-source-projects/book/02-community.md

 # Community

-An active community is the most valuable asset for an Open Source project.
-A big community can also be hard to keep organized, and keep up with, but following certain practices we can maintain a healthy signal-to-noise ratio.
+An active community is the most valuable asset for an open source project.
+A big community can also be hard to keep organized and keep up with, but following certain practices we can maintain a healthy signal-to-noise ratio.

 ## Communication

 Communication is vital.
-Think about an open source project were the latest commit is from years ago, or an issue where the last question remains unanswered for weeks.
-You find yourself in a dead end street, nothing to see here or about to happen.
-You go in search of greener pastures.
+Think about an open source project where the latest commit is from years ago, or an issue where the last question remains unanswered for weeks.
+You find yourself on a dead-end street.
+Nothing happens here, and there is no indication that anything will happen soon.
+You would leave in search of greener pastures.
 As maintainers we’ll want to avoid conveying that feeling.

-Communication, even if to only say “I don’t have the time right now, I’m sorry, hopefully next week”, keeps the air flowing.
+Communication, even if to only say “I don’t have the time right now, I’m sorry, hopefully next week”, keeps things moving.
 It shows you care about feedback, you keep the project in mind, and you are honest about availability.
 Keep the channel always open, even when you can’t invest enough time in the project.
 It goes a long way into building a trusting community.

-There are different channels for different needs.
-We use:
+There are many tools available to open source maintainers, each fulfilling a different purpose:

-* **Issue trackers** for concrete tasks that need to be done on the source code.
+* **Issue trackers** for concrete tasks that need to be done on the source code, such as: tracking software bugs; documenting desired features; and making concrete improvements to the code.
-  This is, keep track of software bugs, desired features for future versions, concrete improvements to the code base, etc.
-* **Wikis** as community maintained documentation, and how-to guides.
+* **Wikis** as community maintained documentation and how-to guides.
 * **Forums and Q&A websites** (like StackOverflow), for answering specific questions users have about usage of the project.
 * **Mailing lists and chat rooms** can be useful if there is activity.
 Otherwise